Tubs for Small Spaces

 Small tubs for renovations

 Adding a small tub to an existing bathroom or turning a small room in your house into a bathroom can present a set of problems beyond just finding the floor space.
-Or maybe your home already has a small bath that needs updating.
+Or maybe your bathroom already has a tub that needs replacing.

 Tub drain-line traps typically hang in the bay between floor joists.
 This can present problems in existing homes, especially older ones that might have joists less than 8 in. deep.
 In some cases, you may not be able to access a finished ceiling below where you want to install a tub, or there could be a beam or other structural member that can’t be cut.

 Manufacturers have the perfect workaround for cases such as these.
-Above-floor-drain (AFD) — sometimes known as above-floor rough-in (AFR) — tubs are built on a pedestal so that drainpipes can run under the tub but above the floor joists.
+Above-floor-drain (AFD)—sometimes known as above-floor rough-in (AFR)—tubs are built on a pedestal so that drainpipes can run under the tub but above the floor joists (drawing below).
 This means that you won’t have to cut into the existing floor to plumb a drain.
 From outside the tub, AFD models appear to be deep, but if you look into the tub basin, you’ll see otherwise.